DMS rostering update

 - Diagnostic medical sonographers (DMSs) are integral to the healthcare team.
 Through the application of ultrasound imaging, DMSs play a critical role in the diagnostic care and management of a patient.

 - Sonographers practice in the public health sector as well as in physician community clinics.

 - DMSs perform imaging procedures including general, obstetrical, cardiac, vascular and musculoskeletal imaging.

 The journey to regulation of DMS

-In 2013, sonographers made a decision to pursue self-regulation.
+In 2013, sonographers made a decision to pursue regulation.
 The Alberta Diagnostic Sonographers Association (ADSA) approached the College.

 A robust stakeholder consultation was undertaken with: